Phoenix Slip and Fall Lawyer

 Showing the Connection Between the Breach and Your Injuries

 Lastly, the breach must have a direct connection with the injuries that you suffered.
-That means your lawyer must show that the breach led directly to the fall that you experienced and that the fall led directly to the injuries.
+That means your slip and fall lawyer must show that the breach led directly to the fall that you experienced and that the fall led directly to the injuries.

 These things might seem academic, but if you imagine a business’s front entryway that has damaged concrete, increasing the likelihood of a fall, they still wouldn’t necessarily be liable for someone who falls in the parking lot because a high-heeled shoe broke.
 There must be a direct link from the breach to the fall.